 At any age, any child who is able to identify the need to use their reliever inhaler should be allowed to do so, as and when they feel it is necessary.

-Good practice indicates that an emergency salbutamol (blue) inhaler is kept in school for staff to use if own salbutamol inhaler runs out or is lost.
+Good practice indicates that an emergency salbutamol (blue) inhaler is kept in school for staff to use if a child’s own salbutamol inhaler runs out or is lost.

 Immediate access to reliever inhaler is vital.